bmuellerhstat/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## ulysses Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day is to check out my fortnite tips and tricks

-The best ice cream is mint chocolate chip.
+The best tip and trick is to go into the storm as it will heal you for 2 hp